pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

 We can also index on multiple criteria.
 We will create a temporary array of 'weekdays' to avoid recomputing the weekdays multiple times.
 Here we will set all Wednesday and Fridays to 100.

    >>> weekdays = series.weekday
    >>> series[(weekdays == 2)  (weekdays == 4)] = 100

-You should keep in mind that :class:`~tseries.TimeSeries` are basically :class:`numpy.ma.MaskedArrays`.
+You should keep in mind that :class:`~TimeSeries` are basically :class:`numpy.ma.MaskedArrays`.
 If some data of an array are masked, you will not be able to use this array as index, you will have to fill it first.